Everyday stress in small doses is normal.

 Circadian rhythmicity is present in the sleeping and feeding patterns of animals, including human beings.
 There are also clear patterns of core body temperature, brain wave activity, hormone production, cell regeneration and other biological activities.
 Timely prediction of seasonal periods of weather conditions, food availability or predator activity is crucial for survival of any species.

-If prolonged chronic stress can shrink the hypthalamus, which controls our bodies ability to maintain internal stabiltiy and circadian rythms, then our natural ability to detect danger is at risk.
+If prologed chronic stress can shrink the hypthalamus, which controls our bodies ability to maintain internal stabiltiy and ciradian rythms, then our natural ability to detect danger is at risk.
 It would clearly affect all our bodies biological ativities.

-Through research, scientists have shown that prolonged stress can shrink the hypothalamus.
-In addition to shrinking the hypthalamus, stress also affects the brain in other ways, causing the release of neurotransmitters.
+In addition to shrinking the hypthalamus, stress also affects your brain in other ways, causing the release of neurotransmitters.
 Dopamine, norepinephrine, and epinephrine (adrenaline) are just a few of these powerful chemical messengers.

 The hypothalamic and pituitary adrenal portion of your brain releases steroid hormones.
 One of these hormones is Cortisol, a primary stress homorne.
 If too much Cortisol hormone is constantly released under chronic stress conditions, it has negative effects throughout the body, including increasing the heart rate.